Justin-Insight/mymindteam.com/content/transform/_index.md

       icon: testing-icon-diagnose.svg
 thrive_block:
   enabled: true
-  heading: Thrive in every environment.
+  heading: Thrive in <span class="underline underline--secondary">every</span> environment.
   body: Overcome challenges in a variety of previously stressful environments with the life-changing outcomes of working with Mind Team.
   environments:
     - heading: At school